BGP Multipath

 BGP Multipath enables BGP to send more than just the “best” path.
 It is helpful in design where hot potato routing is broken.
 When you install a route reflector (RR), you break hot potato routing and potentially create route oscillation.
 Route oscillations may occur in certain network topologies combined with specific MED configurations.

-To eliminate MED-induced route oscillations, a route reflector must advertise multiple paths.
-A network with a full mesh of iBGP speakers has consistent and equivalent routing information.
-It is free from MED-induced route oscillations and other routing inconsistencies.
+A route reflector must advertise multiple paths to eliminate MED-induced route oscillations.
+A network with a full mesh of iBGP speakers has consistent and equivalent routing information, free from MED-induced route oscillations and other routing inconsistencies.

 We need to find an approach where the RR advertises all the available paths for an address prefix or the prefixes that may cause MED-induced route oscillations.
 As a general design best practice to achieve consistent routing, the IGP metrics for links within a route reflector cluster are smaller than the IGP metrics for the links between the route reflector clusters.